intellistream/AllianceDB/README.md

 ### Prerequisite

 1. Profiling only supports Intel CPUs.
-2. Prepare cpu-mapping, and need to configure the path in hashing/cpu_mapping.txt.
+2. Prepare cpu-mapping, and need to configure the path in cpu_mapping.txt.
 3. create `exp_dir` and configure the results output path `exp_dir` in `run_all.sh`.
 4. configure cache size at `run_all.sh`.
 5. prepare real world datasets, move them to the `exp_dir/datasets`, currently, the datasets path in scripts are fixed, need to update to configurable